Yuvi9999/moonify-logger/README.md

-# moonify logger
+# Moonify logger

-## grabify-like alternative, sends the same info grabify sends you you, but instead it sends it to your webhook.
+### Grabify-like alternative, sends the same info Grabify sends you, but instead it sends it to your discord web-hook.

-Educational purposes only
+### Educational purposes only